ehteshamawan1/ecommercewebsite/README.md

 * About
 * Contact

-Website has a cart functionality.
+The website has a cart functionality.